mwgribben/abc-of-chairmanship/10_reports.markdown

 ### Preliminary arrangements

 Trade union branches and local political parties will often have talks from guest speakers.
 Careful arrangements should be made for this.
-The talk should be well publicised in advance – for example, on the notice of meeting – so that there is a good attendance, and teh secretary should consult the speaker about the precise subject on which they will talk, the length of their address and on the time to be allowed for questions.
+The talk should be well publicised in advance – for example, on the notice of meeting – so that there is a good attendance, and the secretary should consult the speaker about the precise subject on which they will talk, the length of their address and on the time to be allowed for questions.
 The secretary should also let the speaker know when their talk is due to begin so that they do not need to sit around listening to routine business.
 It is tactful to clear the question of any fees or expenses in advance, to avoid embarrassment (on both sides) after the meeting.

 ### Introduction to audience